If you’re a vigilant marketer, you might sometimes notice “odd behaviors” on social media or other platforms.

-The first is email.
+The first is email marketing.
 You can use software to automatically have certain emails sent upon triggering events, like opting in to a sign up form.
 Delivery is one way to automate your emails, distribution is another.

 You can also segment your email list automatically, depending on who opted in and from where.
 Finally, autoresponders are a great way to automate sales with email.

 Second, there’s social media.
-By now, hundreds of third party software tools allow you to automate distributing your content.
+By now, hundreds of third party software tools allow you to automate distributing your content across most social media platforms.
 But, you can also automate your social media for growth, by automatically engaging with followers and leads.

 The third big sector of automation is landing pages.
 They used to take a long time to design, coding them manually in HTML and CSS.
 But, by now, you can use templates and just copy the same designs over and over again.

 You can even automate the copy of your landing pages, to some extent, with the help of A/B testing.